p5-search-engine

 Output

 The output is an inverted index, with one term on each line.
-For example, the term smelting
+For example, the term program

 from the instructor solution: